Carolyn Schaltegger | PhD Student

 Project

-In December 2023, Switzerland legalised the proactive lethal regulation of wolf packs, and similar policy changes across Europe have followed.
-However, the impacts of lethal management on the viability of the Alpine wolf population, livestock depredation conflicts, and human acceptance of wolves remain unknown.
+In December 2023, in response to political opposition, Switzerland legalised the proactive lethal regulation of wolf packs, and similar policy changes across Europe have followed.
+However, the impacts of lethal regulation on the viability of the Alpine wolf population, livestock depredation conflicts, and human acceptance of wolves remain yet unknown.

-My PhD, in collaboration with the Swiss Coordination Office for Carnivore Research and Management (KORA), focuses on assessing the ecological and anthropogenic carrying capacity for wolves in Switzerland.
-By researching spatiotemporal dynamics of human-wolf conflicts, the socioecological capacity of the landscape to accommodate the species’ range expansion, and impacts of different management strategies, my research aims to contribute to informed decision making in conservation and management of a large carnivore.
+My PhD, in collaboration with the Swiss Coordination Office for Carnivore Ecology and Wildlife Management (KORA), focuses on assessing the ecological and social carrying capacity for wolves in Switzerland and the long-term effects of (lethal) management.
+My research aims to contribute to informed decision-making in the conservation of a large carnivore at our door step.

 CV

-• 2025 – Present: PhD Student in Ecology at University of Zurich, Switzerland
+• 2025 – Present: PhD in Ecology at University of Zurich, Switzerland

-• 2022 – 2024: MSc Student in Double Degree in Environmental Management of Mountain Areas at University of Bozen-Bolzano, Italy, and University of Innsbruck, Austria
+• 2022 – 2024: MSc International Double Degree in Environmental Management of Mountain Areas at Free University of Bolzano, Italy, and University of Innsbruck, Austria

-• 2017 – 2022: BSc Student in Liberal Arts and Sciences with Major Earth and Environmental Sciences at University College Freiburg, Germany, and University Grenoble-Alpes, France
+• 2017 – 2022: BSc in Liberal Arts and Sciences (Major Earth, Environmental and Sustainability Sciences) at University College Freiburg, Germany, and Erasmus in Biology at Université Grenoble-Alpes, France